 4. Fix your own issues by reading God’s word.

 Concerning others, you have to forgive, true, but you also have to have the heart for it.
 Continue to pray for that person when forgiveness is taking time.
-There are times you feel sucker-punched and have to work through it.
+Sometimes you just feel sucker-punched and have to work through it.
 This happened to me some years ago with one of the people I love best in the world and it turned out the whole situation was a miscommunication, which is why the next step is important.

 6. Make it right.

-In “The Uninvited,” Lysa TerKeurst goes into great detail on how to handle this in Chapter 6, “Friendship Breakups” is an excellent piece to read on dealing with this.
-(The whole book is really.)
+If you want a great book for dealing with relationships, check out “The Uninvited.”
+Lysa TerKeurst goes into great detail on how to handle this.
+In Chapter 6, “Friendship Breakups,” there is an excellent piece on how to deal with friendships.
 I love that she writes, “People who care more about being right than ending right prove just how wrong they were all along.
 Lord, let me end this the right way.”

 Reading Material to Help You Manage Your Friendships